checkyourknots/Digital-Product-Factory-Core/README.md

 1. In the upper right-hand corner of the page, you should see a button to fork the repo.
 Click to create your fork
 1. Create a ServiceNow Credential - if you have a GitHub credential for ServiceNow, skip this step
     - Go to https://github.com/settings/tokens, and under Tokens (classic), click on "Generate new token"
+         - Select Expiration (make a note of when to change)
+	 - Select the following 'scopes':
+           - workflow
+           - write:packages
+           - write:discussion
+           - project
+    	- "Generate Token"
     - Copy the token you generated; you'll need it in the next step
     - In the ServiceNow Navigator, go to "Connections & Credentials" -> "Credentials"
     - Click on "New" to create a new credential